-How to: Family group conferences dealing with young offenders
+How to - Family group conferences dealing with young offenders in NZ

 The family group conference is an important mechanism in the youth justice system, aimed at encouraging family and whanau to take responsibility for dealing with the child or young person's offending.
 The focus of youth justice is on putting right the offence as opposed to punishing the young offender.